-An official's deliberate fabrication of evidence or use of perjury also violates the rights of a parent or child when introduced in a civil dependency proceeding. "[G]overnment perjury and knowing use of false evidence are absolutely and obviously irreconcilable with the Fourteenth Amendment's guarantee of Due Process in our courts . . ..
+An official's deliberate fabrication of evidence or use of perjury also violates the rights of a parent or child when introduced in a civil dependency proceeding. "[G]overnment perjury and knowing use of false evidence are absolutely and obviously irreconcilable with the Fourteenth Amendment's guarantee of Due Process in our courts . . .
 There are no circumstances in a dependency proceeding that would permit government officials to bear false witness against a parent."
 Hardwick v.
 Vreeken, 844 F.3d 1112, 1120 (9th Cir.
 2017).
+For claims against social workers involving fabrication of evidence in child dependency proceedings, see 9.32 (Particular Rights-Fourteenth Amendment-Due Process-Interference with Parent/Child Relationship).

 Imposing a deliberate indifference or reckless disregard for an accused's rights or for the truth standard is appropriate in the substantive due process context.
 See Gantt v.
 City of Los Angeles, 717 F.3d 702, 708 (9th Cir.
-2013); Tennison v.
+2013) (approving a deliberate indifference instruction, stating that "[d]eliberate indifference is the conscious or reckless disregard of the consequences of one's acts or omissions.
+It entails something more than negligence but is satisfied by something less than acts or omissions for the very purpose of causing harm or with knowledge that harm will result"); Tennison v.
 City & County of San Francisco, 570 F.3d 1078, 1089 (9th Cir.
 2009).
 Deliberate indifference encompasses recklessness.
 Castro v.
 County of Los Angeles, 833 F.3d 1060, 1071 (9th Cir.
 2016) (en banc), noted that the "deliberate indifference" standard, at least in the context of a Fourteenth Amendment failure to protect claim, requires the plaintiff "to prove more than negligence but less than subjective intent-something akin to reckless disregard."
-See Gantt, 717 F.3d at 708 (concluding no error in portion of instruction stating "deliberate indifference is the conscious or reckless disregard of the consequences of one's acts or omissions"); see also Tatum v.
+See Gantt, 717 F.3d at 708 (concluding no error in the portion of instruction stating "deliberate indifference is the conscious or reckless disregard of the consequences of one's acts or omissions"); see also Tatum v.
 Moody, 768 F.3d 806, 821 (9th Cir.
 2014) (approving alternative instruction that also encompassed recklessness).